 “and above reproach in His sight—”

 Neither Satan nor God will impeach the believer because the believer is unimpeachable by the death of Christ.
-There is no possibility of a charge being laid against the Christian (I Cor.
-1:8; I Tim.
+There is no possibility of a charge being laid against the Christian (1 Cor.
+1:8; 1 Tim.
 3:10; Tit.
 1:6-7).

 “In His sight” means the penetrating gaze of God.
 Jesus is going to present us with the above three privileges to God.
-When we face God we will be set apart specially for God (holy), we will be without blame and no charge will be laid against us in his presence.
+When we face God, we will be set apart, especially for God (holy), we will be without blame, and no charge will be laid against us in his presence.